 There are clear differences between debt management and debt settlement (debt relief).
 It is imperative that you understand the exhaustive list of differences before deciding what is right for you.

 Complete a short questionnaire to see which solution works best for you!

-The question whether to pursue debt management or debt settlement is a common question for those considering debt relief.
+The question of whether to pursue debt management or debt settlement is a common question for those considering debt relief.

-In this article, I will define debt management and debt settlement, get a detailed understand of the process, and see the pros and cons of both of these options.
+In this article, you will learn about debt management and debt settlement, get a detailed understand of the process, and see the pros and cons of both of these options.
 The goal to help you make the most informed decision.

-Debt Management: The process is accompanied with credit counseling.
+Debt Management: The process is accompanied by credit counseling.
 A credit counselor helps you put together a debt management plan.
 The counselor will attempt to negotiate with your creditors for a lower monthly payment.
-You pay the entire debt amount in debt management, but can save money from a reduced interest rate and fees.
+You pay the entire debt amount in debt management but can save money from a reduced interest rate and fees.
 These are often non-profit companies.

 Debt Settlement: An individual or service working on your behalf to negotiate your debts by decreasing the total balance owed.
 You can save money by a reduced total balance amount.
 These are often for-profit companies.
 Debt settlement has had some issues in the past where debt settlement companies would charge upfront fees and never settle the debt.
 For this reason, you may also want to check CFPB's information on debt settlement companies.